MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:insvec (ij, a)

-   Return the real, complex or integer matrix :var:`mat` after inserting at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, the values given by :var:`a` depending of its kind:
+   Return the real, complex or integer matrix :var:`mat` after inserting the elements at the indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a vector, with the values given by :var:`a` depending of its kind:

    - if :var:`a` is a :type:`scalar`, it is will be used repetitively.

    - if :var:`a` is an :type:`iterable` then the matrix will be filled with values from :var:`a[n]` for :expr:`1 <= n <= #a`.

-   The values after the inserted indexes are pushed toward the end of the matrix and discarded if they go beyond the last index.
+   The elements after the inserted indexes are pushed toward the end of the matrix and discarded if they end beyond the last index.

-.. function:: mat:getidx (ir_, jc_, ij_)
+.. function:: mat:getidx (ir_, jc_, r_)

-   Return a :type:`ivector` or :var:`ij` containing :expr:`#ir * #jc` indexes given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`.
-The indexes are generated column-wise if :var:`ir` is :const:`nil` and :var:`jc` isn't, row-wise otherwise.
+   Return an :type:`ivector` or :var:`r` containing :expr:`#ir * #jc` row-major indexes given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`, followed by :var:`ir` and :var:`jc` potentially updated from defaults.
+If both :var:`ir` and :var:`jc` are numbers, the three returned values are also numbers.
 This method is useful to convert 2D matrix indexes into 1D vector indexes for this matrix.
 Default: :expr:`ir_ = 1..mat.nrow`, :expr:`jc_ = 1..mat.ncol`.

 .. function:: mat:getij (ij_)

-   Return two indexes or :type:`ivector` containing the indexes extracted from the :type:`number` or :type:`iterable` :var:`ij` and the number of columns of the real, complex or integer matrix :var:`mat`.
+   Return two :type:`ivector` containing the pairs :expr:`(i,j)` of indexes extracted from the :type:`iterable` :var:`ij` and the number of columns of the real, complex or integer matrix :var:`mat`.
+If :var:`ij` is a number, the two returned values are also numbers.
 This method is the reverse method of :func:`mat:getidx()` to convert 1D vector indexes into 2D matrix indexes for this matrix.
 Default: :expr:`ij_ = 1..#mat`.

 .. function:: mat:getsub (ir_, jc_, r_)

-   Return a matrix or :var:`r` containing the elements at the indexes given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`.
+   Return a matrix or :var:`r` containing the values of the elements at the indexes given by the :type:`iterable` :var:`ir` and :var:`jc` of the real, complex or integer matrix :var:`mat`.
+If :expr:`ir = nil`, :expr:`jc ~= nil` and :var:`r` is 1D, then the latter is filled using column-major indexes.
 Default: as :func:`mat:getidx()`.

 .. function:: mat:setsub (ir_, jc_, a, p_, s_)

-   Return the real, complex or integer matrix :var:`mat` after filling it at indexes :expr:`(i,j)` from the :type:`iterable` :var:`ir` and :var:`jc` with the values given by :var:`a` depending of its kind:
+   Return the real, complex or integer matrix :var:`mat` after filling the elements at the indexes given by the :type:`iterable` :var:`ir` and :var:`jc` with the values given by :var:`a` depending of its kind:

    - if :var:`a` is a :type:`scalar`, it is will be used repetitively.